-With a market share of 64 percent on mobile devices and 67 percent for desktop/laptop so far in 2019, Google Chrome is the most installed web browser used today.
-Here’s how you can make Chrome your device’s default browser.
+With a market share of over 65% across mobile and desktop, Google Chrome is the most installed web browser used today.
+Here’s how you can make Chrome your device’s default browser whether it’s a smartphone, tablet, laptop, or desktop computer.

-In this guide, we will show you how to set Chrome as the default web browser on Windows, macOS, Android, and iOS.
+In this guide, we will show you how to set Chrome as the default web browser on Windows 10, Windows 11, Mac, Android, iPhone, and iPad.

 Open up System settings by pressing Windows key+I, and then click on “Apps.”